coverclock/com-diag-hazer/README.md

 saves the pertinent results from a successful survey in two files, the first with the ending ".acc" to store the input paramters regarding the specified accuracy, and the second with the ending ".fix" to store the output fix results.
-These are human-readable ASCII files that store the parameters in a form that can later be imported into another script that runs the receiver in fixed mode.
-Fixed mode is where the receiver is told what its location is, and so immediately begins transmitting corrections based on  this information.
+These are human-readable ASCII files that store the parameters in a form that can later be imported into another script that runs the receiver in fixed mode, in which the receiver is told what its location is, and so immediately begins transmitting corrections based on  this information.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup